asmyk/graphql-workshops/mutations-optimistic-update/add-optimistic-update-in-ui-client.md

 Optimistic UI is a pattern that you can use to simulate the results of a mutation and update the UI even before receiving a response from the server.
 Once the response is received from the server, the optimistic result is thrown away and replaced with the actual result.

-Let's look at this simple scenario where we can apply optimistic update.
-We have list with comments, and form for post a new comment.
-When user post a new comment, then we need to update list before server respond with data.
+Let's look at this simple scenario where we can apply the optimistic update.
+We have a list with comments, and a form for post a new comment.
+When a user posts a new comment, then we need to update a list before server responds with data.
 Keep in mind that optimistic result doesn't have to be full data object - data will be corrected after server response

 ```javascript
 const SUBMIT_COMMENT_MUTATION = gql`